COVID-19 lab leak theory: WHO assessment

 The WHO-convened Global Study of Origins of SARS-CoV-2, written by a joint team of Chinese and international scientists and published in March 2021, assessed introduction through a laboratory incident to be "extremely unlikely" and not supported by any available evidence, although the report stated that this possibility could not be wholly ruled out without further evidence.
 The report stated that human spillover via an intermediate animal host was the most likely explanation, with direct spillover from bats next most likely.
 Introduction through the food supply chain and the Huanan Seafood Market was considered less likely.

 A small group of researchers said that they would not trust the report's conclusions because it was overseen by the Chinese government, and some observers felt the WHO's statement was premature.
 Other scientists found the report convincing, and said there was no evidence of a laboratory origin for the virus.

 WHO Director-General Tedros Adhanom stated that the team had experienced difficulty accessing raw data on early COVID-19 cases and that the least likely hypothesis, a lab leak, required additional investigation because "further data and studies will be needed to reach more robust conclusions".
-The leader of the WHO investigatory team, Peter Ben Embarek, stated that although the team had been under political pressure from both inside and outside China, he had not felt pressed to remove anything from the final report.
-He later said that he supported further investigation into the lab leak idea because of the way the Chinese government had "tried to suppress all research in this area".
-In August 2021 he said "An employee of the lab gets infected while working in a bat cave collecting samples.
+The leader of the WHO investigatory team, Peter Ben Embarek, said "An employee of the lab gets infected while working in a bat cave collecting samples.
 Such a scenario, while being a lab leak, would also fit our first hypothesis of direct transmission of the virus from bat to human."